rice-eclipse/slonk/api.md

 #### Configuration setup

-A `Configuration` message is given at the start of the conversation, as soon as the dashboard connects to the controller.
+A `Config` message is given at the start of the conversation, as soon as the dashboard connects to the controller.
 This transmits the entire contents of the configuration file as a field of the message.